As far as retirement communities go, The Villages is the 800-pound gorilla.

 Free Golf for Life

-The Villages has more holes of golf than any other community/facility in the world and at the time of this writing in late 2019 there are 693 holes of golf in The Villages spread across 42 Executive Courses and 12 Championship Courses.
+The Villages has more holes of golf than any other community/facility in the world and at the time of this writing more than 700 holes of golf in The Villages spread across multiple Executive Courses and Championship Courses.

 The idea of “Free Golf for Life” has been attracting people to The Villages for as long as most can remember.